yamkelajack06/Etch-a-sketch/README.md

 # 🎨 Etch-a-Sketch

-A web-based Etch-a-Sketch game built with **HTML**, **CSS**, and **JavaScript**, letting users sketch by hovering over a customizable grid.
+A web-based Etch-a-Sketch game built with **HTML**, **CSS**, and **JavaScript**, letting users sketch by clicking on a customizable grid.
 It replicates the nostalgic feel of the classic Etch-a-Sketch toy with modern interactive features.

 ---